sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

    Which of these is the correct signature for a no-argument constructor?

-In Unit 5, you will learn to write your own classes.
+In a later lesson you will learn to write your own classes.
 However, if you see a class definition like the one below for a class called ``Date``, you should be able to pick out the attributes (instance variables) and the constructors and know how to use them.